-Reliably download historical market data from Yahoo!
-Finance with Python
+Reliably download historical market data from with Python

-Ever since Yahoo!
-Finance decommissioned their historical data API, Python developers looked for a reliable workaround.
-As a result, my library, yfinance, gained momentum and was downloaded over 100,000 acording to PyPi.
+Ever since Yahoo decommissioned their historical data API, Python developers looked for a reliable workaround.
+As a result, my library, yfinance, gained momentum and was downloaded over 100,000 enjoys 300k+ installs per month, acording to PyPi!

 fix-yahoo-finance

-yfinance aimed to offer a temporary fix to the problem by scraping the data from Yahoo!
-Finance and returning a the data in the same format as pandas_datareader's get_data_yahoo()
+aimed to offer a temporary fix to the problem by getting data from Yahoo!
+Finance and returning it in the same format as pandas_datareader's get_data_yahoo()

 , thus keeping the code changes in exisiting software to minimum.